 Like a car’s motor, your furnace has some belts too, and not the fashionable kind that looks great on jeans.
 If these belts get damaged or ripped, the motor on your furnace might stop working and leave your fingers and toes numb.

 If the vents are not appropriately set to allow maximum airflow through the ducts, they might get blocked from dust, mold, or even debris over time.

 Check the Exhaust

 The exhaust on your furnace should be clear to work efficiently.
-Otherwise, the air will not circulate properly, and your furnace could get too hot and buildup carbon monoxide.
+Otherwise, the air will not circulate properly, and your furnace could get too hot and build up carbon monoxide.

 Clean Those Filters

 The filters on your furnace will protect it from debris so that the system does not get clogged.
-These filters can accumulate a lot of dust over time, so you will have to clean them regularly or replace them for new ones.
+These filters can accumulate a lot of dust over time, so you will have to clean them regularly or replace them with new ones.

 Clean Around Your Furnace

 The area directly surrounding your furnace should always stay clean.
 Otherwise, any debris that gets accumulated can cause a buildup of gas and lead to house fires.
 Although a fire will keep you warm, you do not want an indoor bonfire.